tildeclub/site/wiki/source/cli-for-beginners.md

 for actual downloads.

-Use the `wget` (WWW get) command to download a text copy of this tutorial from tilde.club user cmccabe's public\_html directory:
+Use the `wget` (WWW get) command to download a text copy of this tutorial from Tilde.club user cmccabe's public\_html directory:

 > `wget https://tilde.team/~cmccabe/gnu-linux-toot.txt`